Use RudderStack’s React Native SDK to send events from your React Native application to various destinations.

 Starting from v1.9.0 the SDK uses a UUID as anonymousId instead of the device ID.
 If you are upgrading from a previous SDK version, see How RudderStack sets anonymous ID for more information on how the SDK collects and sets anonymousId.

-How device ID is set for Android and iOS
+How SDK sets device ID for Android and iOS

 On Android devices, the deviceId is assigned during the first boot.
 It remains consistent across the applications and installs and changes only after factory reset.